 That said, you may need to have solid financials to convince a lender that you’re a safe bet for such a long commitment.

-There are many different types of business loans, and each works a little differently.
+There are many different types of small business loans available for small business owners, and each works a little differently.
 To find out which one is best for you, start by considering where your business stands.
 If it’s a brand new startup, you’ll be limited to just a few options, such as business credit cards and invoice financing.

 If, however, you’ve been in business for years and have strong financials, you may have your pick of any type of loan.